nanos-world/docs/tutorials/PaintingMeshes.rst

 **nanos world** provides a bunch of methods to allow you to interact with the parameters you created for your materials using our scripting: ``SetMaterialVectorParameter``, ``SetMaterialScalarParameter``, ``SetMaterialColorParameter`` and ``SetMaterialTextureParameter``.

 .. tip:: We provide a blank material with basic parameters already defined for you to customize it in a very basic way.
 To use that, call ``SetDefaultMaterial()`` in the entity!
+You can spawn three tipes of default materials: *Masked*, *Translucent* and *TranslucentDepth*, the last one is always visible through walls.

 .. figure:: https://i.imgur.com/JlxMDYU.png